Alexander Technique NYC since 1990 teaching to be free of pain and stress

 Laurie Kline

 Laurie Kline graduated from North Carolina School of the Arts, and worked as a professional dancer for 20 years.
 Wanting to further explore movement at a deeper and more fundamental level, she trained as a teacher in the Alexander Technique.
 Her previous experience as a professional dancer uniquely qualifies her to work with performing artists and athletes.
 But she has also worked with a wide variety of clients, from office workers with problems sitting at their computers, to people suffering from chronic pain, to people interested in self-improvement and self-exploration.
-In addition to her private practice she has also worked with musicians at Wilkes-Barre College and at Diller-Quaile Music School in Manhattan.
-She has studied extensively with Carl Stough, the renowned breathing and voice instructor, and has been authorized by him to teach his work.

 Picture